Joshua Wong shouts ‘I love Hong Kong’ as more than 40 leading democracy leaders handed lengthy prison terms in mass trial

 Tuesday’s mass sentencing illustrates how far that transformation has progressed, turning an outspoken city of 7.5 million, where protests were once common, into something resembling a mirror of the authoritarian Chinese mainland with a who’s who of opposition figures behind bars and other critical voices silenced or fled overseas.

-Prominent legal scholar Benny Tai, who was labled by the judges as the “mastermind” and “principal offender,” received the longest prison term of 10 years – the toughest sentence to date handed down under the national security law.
+Prominent legal scholar Benny Tai, who was labeled by the judges as the “mastermind” and “principal offender,” received the longest prison term of 10 years – the toughest sentence handed down so far under the national security law.
 Wong, the student leader, received 4 years and 8 months behind bars.
 Both had not been seen in public for a long time and appeared to have lost weight.

 Gwyneth Ho, a former journalist famous for live-streaming protests in 2019, was sentenced to 7 years; former lawmaker Leung Kwok-hung, known by the nickname “Long Hair” and for his decades-long advocacy for democracy in the city, got 6 years and 9 months; and Claudia Mo, a former journalist-turned-legislator, was sentenced to 4 years and 2 months.

-In the packed court gallery, some family members and friends teared up as the sentences were handed down; others tried to stay in high spirits, smiling and waving at the defendants, who gestured back.
+In the packed public gallery of the West Kowloon court, some family members and friends teared up as the sentences were handed down; others tried to stay in high spirits, smiling and waving at the defendants, who gestured back.

-Outside the court, a woman was immediately taken away in a police car after trying to display a banner at the exit after the hearing.
+Outside the court, a woman was immediately taken away in a police van after trying to display a banner at the exit after the hearing.
+She was identified by Reuters as Elsa Wu, the mother of social worker Hendrick Lui, who was sentenced to more than four years in jail.
+“He’s a good person… why does he have to go to jail?” she shouted from the police van.

+Earlier on Tuesday morning, more than 300 people queued in light rain outside the court – many of them arrived before dawn – to secure a seat and show support for the defendants.
+Police maintained a massive presence outside court and picked out prominent activists to search.

 The group, which originally had 47 defendants, had been charged with “conspiracy to commit subversion” for their roles in holding an unofficial primary election in 2020 to improve their chances in citywide polls.